Introduction: Scope, Audience, and Why Material Participation Matters

 The Back Door: Short-Term Rentals and Material Participation

+If you operate short-term rentals (STRs), you may not even need to qualify for REPS.
 Under the tax code, if the average period of customer use is seven days or less, the activity is not considered a rental—which means it’s not passive by default.

 You still need to materially participate, but you don’t have to meet the REPS 750-hour or 50-percent rule.
 For busy executives or business owners, that’s a major advantage.

 If you manage your own STRs, spend at least 100 hours a year on them, and no one else works more hours than you, you can deduct all the related losses against your active income.
+If you spend more than 100 hours but do not materially participate, your activity may be classified as a significant participation activity, which can affect whether your rental income is treated as passive or nonpassive.

 One warning: hours spent managing STRs don’t count toward REPS.
 The Tax Court has confirmed this multiple times, so don’t blend the two strategies.
+For more details, see Fit Small Business – Short-Term Rental Tax Rules Explained.

 Material Participation: The Core of the Strategy